himanu/AI-Lessons/ChatBotWithMultipleTools/ReadMe.md

 The system consists of:

-1. Claude LLM as the core language model
+1. LLAMA LLM as the core language model
    - Handles natural language understanding
    - Determines which tools to use based on user queries
    - Generates human-like responses